 The throughput shall be ≥ 95 % of the maximum throughput of the reference measurement channels as specified in Annex A.7.3 and A.7.4.
 The requirements apply with all downlink carriers active.

+For intra-band non-contiguous NR SL CA, the maximum input level requirements in Section 7.4E.1 will be applied to each sub-block.
+The throughput (>= 95% T-put) of each CC shall meet or exceed the minimum requirements for the specified reference measurement channel in A.7.3 and A.7.4.
+The requirements apply with all downlink carriers active.